Joachim Ernest, Margrave of Brandenburg-Ansbach: Protestant Union

 In the religious conflicts of the early 17th Century, Joachim Ernst tended to be in the Protestant-Calvinist camp and he also supported the Dutch struggle for independence.
 He took an active part in bringing about the Protestant Alliance of the Protestant Union, which was founded in 1608 on his territory, in the secularized monastery at Auhausen, near Nördlingen.
+He served Elector Johann Sigismund during the War of the Julich Succession, and negotiated the Treaty of Dortmund.
+He favored a militant approach to the conflict.

 The Union was, however, dissolved again in 1621, after the outbreak of the Thirty Years' War, in view of the military superiority of the imperial camp.
 After the dissolution of the Union, Joachim Ernst was held responsible for the outbreak of war by his Catholic opponents and he then completely distanced himself from his former allies.

 Marriage and issue

 In 1612, he married Sophie of Solms-Laubach (1594–1651).
 They had five children: